Oregon Foreign LLC Registration & Certificate of Authority Guide

 A) Oregon state taxes

-After registering, a foreign LLC conducting business in Oregon becomes subject to applicable Oregon tax obligations based on the nature of its activities and its federal income tax classification.
+After registering, a Foreign LLC conducting business in Oregon becomes subject to applicable Oregon tax obligations based on the nature of its activities and its federal income tax classification.
 Common tax responsibilities may include:

 • Oregon individual income tax (pass-through reporting) for LLCs taxed as partnerships or disregarded entities with Oregon-source income